 On October 1, 2021, the Juvenile Restoration Act will take effect.
 First, the JRA bans Life Without Parole in Maryland for children.
 Second, it permits the sentencing court to sentence below the mandatory minimum for crimes committed when the person was a child.
 In Maryland, life is the mandatory sentence for first degree murder.
 The JRA empowers the court to impose a sentence less than life.
-Finally, the JRA gives those convicted of crimes committed when they were children, the opportunity to request a sentence reduction, even if there original Motion for Modification of Sentence was denied.
+Finally, for those convicted of crimes committed when they were children, the JRA provides an opportunity to request a sentence reduction, even if the original Motion for Modification of Sentence was denied.

 Who qualifies under this law?